October 10, 2019

-SoC integration places high-speed digital circuitry, analog and RF blocks close together.
-This creates many opportunities for crosstalk inside those components and across various blocks.
+SoC integration places high-speed digital circuitry, analog, and RF blocks close together and creates opportunities for crosstalk inside those components and across various blocks.

-Most electronic design automation (EDA) tools are geared for a specific design type — such as digital, analog or RF component design.
+Most electronic design automation (EDA) tools are geared for a specific design type — such as digital, analog, or RF component design.
 However, crosstalk is not limited by these boundaries.
-In other words, the types of analyses engineers typically use to design electronic components might ignore crosstalk.

-To learn more about crosstalk, watch the webinar: De-Risking High-Speed Serial Links from On-Chip Electromagnetic Crosstalk and Power Distribution Issues.
+To learn more about crosstalk, read the article: Optimize High-Speed Serial Links for Crosstalk.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.